TeskaLabs/asab/doc/asab/storage.rst

 Encrypting data
 ~~~~~~~~~~~~~~~

-The :func:`set()` coroutine method has an optional boolean parameter `encrypt` which provides an encryption option for data that you want to store in the database.
+The :func:`set()` method has an optional boolean parameter `encrypt` for encrypting the data before they are stored.
 Only values of the type ``bytes`` can be encrypted.
 If you want to encrypt other values, encode them first.

 .. code:: python